unixorn/ha-mqtt-discoverable/README.md

 # Instantiate the selection
 my_selection = Select(settings, my_callback, user_data)

+# Publish the select's discoverability message to let HA automatically notice it
+my_selection.write_config()

-# Set the initial state of the selection, which also makes it discoverable
+# Or set the initial state of the selection, which also makes it discoverable
-opt = ["option3", "option4", "option5"]
-my_selection.set_options(opt)
+my_selection.set_option("option1")
 ```

 ### Sensor